Getting Rid of Rodents (Rats and Mice)

 - Remove dead rodents and all baits once pest control has been completed.

-If you are unable to remove the rodents on your own, contact a licensed company with certified staff to help you.
+If you are unable to control rodents on your own, contact a licensed company with certified staff to help you.

 How can I clean up areas where rodents have been?